‘Grey’s Anatomy’ Sneak Peek: Are Japril Reuniting In Montana? [Video]

-Grey’s Anatomy fans can expect to see a whole lot of Jackson (Jessie Williams) and April (Sarah Drew) in the coming episodes of the ABC drama, but are they about to get back together?
+Grey’s Anatomy fans can expect to see a whole lot of Jackson (Jesse Williams) and April (Sarah Drew) in the coming episodes of the ABC drama, but are they about to get back together?

 A sneak peek of the special March 16 episode of Grey’s Anatomy, titled “Who Is He (And What Is He to You)?” but dubbed the “Japril sequel” by fans, gives viewers an early look at the episode which will only feature the former couple and also reveals big news about Jackson potentially reuniting with both his former wife and his dad.